Billtrust Announces Groundbreaking AI Advancements

 In an environment in which the economy seems on the verge of picking up, Purcell emphasizes three messages for payments planning.

-a list of the three messages for payments planning
+The three messages for payments planning

 1. A new approach to AR is here